 Important factor for earnings and quality of a wine.
-Without a cut would the Rebstock proliferate unchecked and out of the buds of every last year Triebes build new floors every year, which spread out in a floor-level form, while the lower floors lignified.
-Since the grapes are always produced on one-year wood, the pruning ensures the balance (physiological balance) between yield (generative growth) and growth (vegetative growth), without too much old, unproductive wood is formed.
+Without a cut would the Rebstock proliferate unchecked and out of the buds of every last year Triebes build new floors every year, which spread out in a tier-like shape, while the lower floors become wooded.
+Since the grapes are always produced on one-year wood, the pruning ensures the balance (physiological balance) between yield (generative growth) and growth (vegetative growth), without too much old, unproductive wood being formed.
 The choice of the appropriate method depends on soil type (fertile-infertile), the training system (Single stick, wire frame, pergola), the climate (damp-dry), the vine (Fertility, inclination to Verrieseln ), of the document, as well as from specific local conditions.

 A vigorous cane leaves more eyes.
 If the stick is weak (many, but thin, short shoots), less eyes will be left next time.
 A good unit of measurement is that Timber weight, leaving 30 eyes per kg of cut wood.
-Depending on the number of eyes of a shoot this is named as a rod, Strecker or cones (see under arc ).
+Depending on the number of eyes of a shoot this is named as a rod, straightener or cones (see under bow ).
 In order to achieve the best possible ratio between quality and yield (~ 50 hl / ha), the rule of thumb is to leave 6 to 8 eyes (also called 4 to 10) per m² of vine stand space.
-From the eyes left on the one-year-old wood spring shoots emerge in the spring.
-In the video (click to view) of DWI is the cutting and baste (Fastening) of a half-bow explained by means of tongs.
+From the eyes left on the one-year-old wood new shoots of fruit emerge in spring.
+In the video (click to view) of the DWI is the cutting and baste (Fastening) of a half-bow explained by means of tongs.

-Another option is the uniform pruning of all shoots, which can also be done by machine.
+Another option is the uniform pruning of all shoots which can also be done by machine.
 However, this only results in average qualities.
 In the minimal section ( Minimal Pruned Cordon Trained ) there is only a very small or no manual winter cut.
-It is practiced mainly in Australia in certain grape varieties.
-After blossom In June, the summer cut, the foliage walls are usually mechanically cut into shape, laterally protruding shoots are cut, the upright growing shoots culminate, which is the growth in length of the main shoot by cutting off the shoot tips completed.
+It is practiced mainly in Australia for certain grape varieties.
+After blossom In June, the summer cut, the foliage walls are usually mechanically cut into shape, laterally projecting shoots are cut, the upright growing shoots culminate, which is the growth in length of the main shoot by cutting the shoot tips completed.

-The early removal of the leaves in the grape zone is no longer common, since the still green grapes by the leaf shadow effectively before sunburn can be protected (see Defoliation ).
-This can then be done before harvest to simplify and cut off the grapes Botrytis attack submissions.
-The formerly common Ausbizen , that is the removal of the epicormic shoot (which form massively, especially after the summit of the main shoot) is no longer recommended in modern viticulture, since studies have proven that a higher leaf mass by well-exposed Geiztriebe the quality of grapes is very conducive to higher sugar storage.
-However, you have to remove in this case, the Geiztrauben early.
+The early removal of the leaves in the grape zone is no longer common, since the still green grapes through the leaf shadow effectively before sunburn can be protected (see below Defoliation ).
+This can then be done before harvest to simplify the cutting of the grapes and around Botrytis attack submissions.
+The formerly common Ausbizen , that is the removal of the epicormic shoot (which form massively especially after the summit of the main shoot) is no longer recommended in modern viticulture in principle, since studies have shown that a higher leaf mass by well exposed Geiztriebe the quality of grapes is very conducive to higher sugar storage.
+However, you have to remove the Geiztrauben early in this case.